gregogalante/project-base/README.md

 # Project base

-A simple boilerplate for static websites
+A simple boilerplate for static websites.

 ## Configuration